 - We require Live Scan for service vendors; this is part of their initial setup packet requirements.

 Does a vendor have to be in the system prior to the first day of school or can they be added during the school year?

-- Vendors can be added throughout the school year, although there is a cutoff date in the spring each year.
+- Vendors can be added throughout the school year.

 Do you have an approved vendor list?

 How much reporting/documentation is required?

 - Attendance is kept by the parent, but must be verified by the ES.